Back to Calculator

 DAC (Drug Affinity Complex) Pharmacology

-A reactive maleimide group added to CJC-1295 that covalently binds to circulating albumin in the bloodstream.
-Dramatically extends half-life from ~30 minutes to approximately 8 days, enabling once-weekly or twice-monthly dosing.
+A reactive maleimide group added to CJC-1295 that covalently binds to circulating albumin.
+Extends half-life from ~30 minutes to ~8 days, enabling once-weekly dosing.

 Draw (IU) Calculator